 “We enjoy this show and sure it can do without some scenes.
 The characters bring us through real life problems and situations adults encounter in every day life.
 This makes us realize how blessed we are and how graceful and merciful God is.
 It also helps us to have compassion for those who don’t live the same life style or have the same standards we do.”

 God told Lot if there were ten righteous people in Sodom and Gomorrah, He would have spared them but there were not.
-Even Lot was”vexed (tormented) with the filthy behavior of the wicked.
-(For that righteous man dwelling among them, in seeing and hearing, vexed his righteous soul from day to day with their unlawful deeds;)” (2 Peter 2:7, 8).
-We are called to FLEE all sexual immorality, not be entertained by it or normalize it.
+Even Lot was “vexed (tormented) with the filthy behavior of the wicked.
+For that righteous man dwelling among them, in seeing and hearing, vexed his righteous soul from day to day with their unlawful deeds” (2 Peter 2:7, 8).
+We are called to FLEE all sexual immorality, not be entertained by it or try to normalize it.
 It’s a deadly lifestyle.
-Jesus loved but then told the adulterous woman at the well to “Go and sin no more.”
+Jesus loved the adulterous woman but then told her to “Go and sin no more.”
 We are commanded to speak the truth in love.
 We must never leave out the truth part as so many today want to do.

 “It’s great to not watch if you feel convicted, but there are good life lessons that can be ‘observed from the outside’.
 It’s easy to find the bad when looking for it.”

 We are told, “Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves” (Matthew 10:16).
 What does this mean?
 “For your obedience is come abroad unto all men.
 I am glad therefore on your behalf: but yet I would have you wise unto that which is good, and simple concerning evil” (Romans 16:19).
 “Hate evil, you who love the LORD” (Psalm 97:10), NOT be entertained by it.